 Students declaring a language teaching major or minor or a Dual-Language Immersion (DLI) minor must receive the required rating on the Oral Proficiency Interview (OPI) as part of their graduation and licensing requirements.

-Students with a language teaching major who do not receive the required rating on the OPI must change to a non-teaching major.
-Such students with a teaching minor must change to a non-teaching minor or drop the minor altogether.
+Students with a language teaching major who do not receive the required rating on the OPI must change to a non-teaching major

-Please go to education.byu.edu/ess/opi.html to view the OPI rating required for the different majors and minors.
+Please go to http://education.byu.edu/ess/opi.html to view the OPI rating required for the different majors and minors.

-Speaking English clearly is an important skill for communicating with students, parents, administrators, and colleagues in a country where English is spoken as a first language.
+Speaking English clearly is an important skill for communicating with students, parents, administrators, and colleagues.

-- Any student whose first language is not English must pass an oral English speaking screening prior to beginning any teaching major or teaching minor (see individual major/minor department for additional information).
+Any student whose first language is not English must pass an oral-English-speaking screening prior to beginning any teaching major or teaching minor (see individual major/minor department for additional information).

-- Students wishing to appeal a non-passing score on this screening must take the English OPI to demonstrate competency in speaking English.
+Students wishing to appeal a non-passing score must take the English OPI to demonstrate competency in speaking English.
 A rating of advanced low or higher is required on the OPI to begin any teaching major or teaching minor.
 (Please see the above OPI information.)